nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

       --auth.http.timeout int                         HTTP timeout (in seconds) used by the Auth API HTTP client (default 30) --auth.irma.autoupdateschemas                   set if you want automatically update the IRMA schemas every 60 minutes. (default true)
       --auth.irma.schememanager string                IRMA schemeManager to use for attributes.
 Can be either 'pbdf' or 'irma-demo'. (default "pbdf")
-      --auth.presentationexchangemappingfile string   sets the path to the presentation exchange mapping file --auth.publicurl string                         public URL which can be reached by a users IRMA client, this should include the scheme and domain: https://example.com.
+      --auth.publicurl string                         public URL which can be reached by a users IRMA client, this should include the scheme and domain: https://example.com.
 Additional paths should only be added if some sort of url-rewriting is done in a reverse-proxy.
       --configfile string                             Nuts config file (default "nuts.yaml") --cpuprofile string                             When set, a CPU profile is written to the given path.
 Ignored when strictmode is set.